jakev220/cse15l-lab-reports/lab_report_3.md

 Sources used:
 * ChatGPT: I used ChatGPT to get a simple explanation of this command option.
 I also used it to find more interesting use cases for `-print` that were not explicitly listed in the manual page.
+- ChatGPT Prompts

+     - "Can you give me some more options and tell me how they are used?" (referring to the previous question)

+            ```
+           -print: This option is used to print the names of the files that are found.
+For
+           example, to print the names of all files in the current directory and its
+           subdirectories, you can use the command:

+           find . -print
+            ```
+     - "What special uses does the -print command option for find have?"
+           ```
+           Combine with other commands using the pipe (|) symbol: You can use the -print option
+           in combination with other find options and the pipe (|) symbol to pass the file names
+           to other commands.
+For example, the following command will find all .txt files in the
+           current directory and pipe their names to the xargs command, which will run the cat c
+           ommand on each file:

+           find . -type f -name "*.txt" -print | xargs cat

+           This command will concatenate the contents of all .txt files in the current directory
+           and print them to the terminal.

+           ```

 * [Linux Manual Page](https://man7.org/linux/man-pages/man1/find.1.html): I used the Linux manual to get an official definition of the `-print` command option.

 ---